 Teaching kids to code has become the trendy parental priority du jour — the Zuckerbergs of the world tend to refer to it as, “Building awesome stuff.”
 That’s undeniably important, but you grew up in an era when that meant digging a sweet hole with a stick.
 For you, building is something that’s done with your hands and raw materials, and there’s going to be a place for that in the future, too.
 This list combines the best of both worlds.
-They’re apps, so your kid still gets to play in their digital sandbox, but they teach kids the art of DIY, so maybe they’ll build themselves a real-life one.
+They’re DIY apps, so your kid still gets to play in their digital sandbox, but they teach kids the art of doing, so maybe they’ll build themselves a real-life sandbox.
 Or at the very least push some dirt around.

 DIY invites kids to be part of a community of makers by completing challenges to earn badges in hundreds of skills ranging from “Minecrafter” to “Writer” to “Oceanographer” to … “Yeti.”
 They now also offer 4-week virtual camps led by expert instructors.
 The only thing it doesn’t do is actually get your kid out of the house for the summer.